 Java provides a way of creating threads and synchronizing their task by using synchronized blocks.
 Synchronized blocks in Java are marked with the synchronized keyword.
 A synchronized block in Java is synchronized on some object.
 All synchronized blocks synchronized on the same object can only have one thread executing inside them at a time.
 All other threads attempting to enter the synchronized block are blocked until the thread inside the synchronized block exits the block.

+Following is the general form of a synchronized block:

+// Only one thread can execute at a time.

+// sync_object is a reference to an object

+// whose lock associates with the monitor.

+// The code is said to be synchronized on

+// the monitor object

+synchronized(sync_object)

+{

+// Access shared variables and other

+// shared resources

+}

+This synchronization is implemented in Java with a concept called monitors.
+Only one thread can own a monitor at a given time.
+When a thread acquires a lock, it is said to have entered the monitor.
+All other threads attempting to enter the locked monitor will be suspended until the first thread exits the monitor.

+Following is an example of multi threading with synchronized.